Discover free resources to support you

 Befriending the Body: How Symptoms Become Signals of Safety and Change

-This stuck on state of danger and alarm could have been started from a stressful time in adulthood or childhood, an injury, a virus, an environmental exposure, or an emotional stressor; and the brain has not yet learned that it is safe enough to stop protecting you with these danger signals.
+This stuck on state of danger response could have been started from a stressful time in adulthood or childhood, an injury, a virus, an environmental exposure, or an emotional stressor; and the brain has not yet learned that it is safe enough to stop protecting you with these signals.

 Symptoms as Brain Signals